walimorris/Payup/README.md

 become very comfortable in a Linux environment, so some of my first programs have utilized command line protocols and libraries, like ncurses and TCP utilities, and notify2.

-This program is mainly the setup for the pop-up notification, where I'll then use the notify-send command in a small script to automate the daily notifications.
+Most of PayUp is written in C. Python is used to setupthe pop-up notification, where notify-send command is used.
+Bash is used to automate periodically sending the desktop notification.
 Notify send is a cool Linux command I ran into after researching more online about C. This features allows you to communicate with your Linux system to send sweet pop-up notifications.
 This should already be installed on your Linux system.
 If not, you can use:

 * UBUNTU: sudo apt-get install notify-osd
 * DEBIAN: apt-get install libnotify-bin